Bapsybanoo Pavry: Marchioness of Winchester

 In 1952, she married Henry Paulet, 16th Marquess of Winchester and became the Marchioness of Winchester, thought to be the only Indian Marchioness in history.
 Her husband, the childless widower Marquess, was ninety years old at the time.
 The Marquess left Pavry within weeks of the marriage for his former fiancée Eve Fleming, the mother of Ian Fleming, the James Bond author, and a former lover of Augustus John.
-(After a brief engagement, Eve Fleming had refused to marry the Marquess because on remarriage she would have lost the substantial allowance granted in her husband's will).
-In 1957, the Marchioness sued Mrs Fleming, alleging that she had enticed the Marquess away, but despite initial success, the decision was overturned in Mrs Fleming's favour on appeal.
-The Marquess lived out the remainder of his life in Monte Carlo with Eve Fleming, dying four months prior to his centenary in 1962.
+(After a brief engagement, Eve Fleming had refused to marry the Marquess because on remarriage she would have lost the substantial allowance granted in her late husband's will).
+In 1957 the Marchioness sued Mrs Fleming alleging that she had enticed the Marquess away, but despite initial success the decision was overturned in Mrs Fleming's favour on appeal.
+The Marquess lived out the remainder of his life in Monte Carlo with Eve Fleming, dying four months before his centenary in 1962.

 The Marchioness lived for a short time in the medieval surroundings of the Winchester house near Southampton but after separating from her husband, left to live in London.
+In 1956 and 1957, she protested that the name of the racehorse Zarathustra was offensive to her religion and ought to be changed.